Customer loyalty is arguably the most important metric every business should be measuring on a regular basis.

 Downsells exist online, too.
 Some websites, when a visitor shows signs of bouncing, will offer a discount through an exit popup.
 By offering their products or services for a lower rate, these companies increase the chances that a visitor will convert into a paying customer.

-When Should You Use Upsells, Cross-Sells, and Downsells to Drive Customer Loyalty?
+When Should You Use Upsells, Cross-Sells, and Downsells to Increase Customer Loyalty?

 We glossed over some of the more common moments in which these techniques are used, but let’s break down all that goes into determining when you should use upsells, cross-sells, and downsells.